Summary:

 Pro Tip:

-If you hire a property manager or grounds maintenance worker, you can deduct their wages as a rental business expense.
+According to real estate site Belong Home, if you hire a property manager or grounds maintenance worker, you can generally deduct their wages as a rental business expense.
 This also holds true for independent contractors like carpenters or electricians.

 According to Nolo, one of the benefits of hiring independent contractors is that you don’t have to withhold federal taxes out of their paycheck or pay one-half of the worker’s Social Security and Medicare taxes.
 However, you do need to file IRS Form 1099-MISC if you pay them over $600 during the year.